 Our Team

-BRAVE Education has over 30+ multidisciplinary team members across the country who are dedicated to the cause to empower and protect children, and to foster their community of support.
+BRAVE Education has over 30+ multidisciplinary team members across the country committed to the cause to empower and protect children, and to foster their community of support.

 Kelly Schuler-McDonald